 I assembled a jury of carb-loving people from the Berlin food world to take over the serious job of judging.
 Due to some scheduling difficulties, the jury looks different than last year, nonetheless combines the most expertise on the field of gluten.
-My humble office welcomed once again Cathrin Brandes, food consultant, writer of Berlin Tidbits and founder of Speisenclub Neukölln; Florian Duijsens, writer (also for this very blog) and carb lover extraordinaire; Malin Elmlid, Swedish baker, initiator of Bread Exchange and author of a book with the same title; and Ursula Heinzelmann, food and wine writer and author of “Beyond Bratwurst – A History of Food in Germany“.
+My humble office welcomed once again Cathrin Brandes, food consultant, author of six books on culinary topics, and the original Krautbraut; Florian Duijsens, writer (also for this very blog) and carb lover extraordinaire; Malin Elmlid, Swedish baker, initiator of Bread Exchange and author of a book with the same title; and Ursula Heinzelmann, food and wine writer and author of “Beyond Bratwurst – A History of Food in Germany“.
 In addition we invited Katrin Engelen, sous chef and bread-specialist at Nobelhart&Schmutzig; Kathe Kaczmarzyk, fermentation and baking enthusiast; as well as Anna Küfner of Contemporary Food Lab.

 We went for a stricter approach this year: every bread submitted could only be made of flour, salt, water, and sourdough, with several types of flours allowed.
 We split them into three categories, depending on which type of flour was the main one: wheat, rye, and spelt.
 We’ve received twenty breads from twelve bakers.
 As said, the Berlin baking scene is more lively than ever, and this showed in the shortlist of bakeries we invited.
 Some of them are not traditional bakeries, but cafés or restaurants whose breads you can buy to take home, which was our criteria to decide whether they could submit a bread or not.
 Here’s the list of all bakeries who brought us bread to taste: 100 Brote whose breads you can order online; Beumer&Lutum; as well as Christa Lutum, former founding baker at Beumer&Lutum who opened her own place in Charlottenburg; Domberger Brot-Werk from Moabit; Lode&Stijn, which is actually a restaurant but also sells bread; Lula, a new café in Friedenau with a bakery; Manufactum; Märkisches Landbrot; Ora, the café in Kreuzberg whose bread you can also buy; the Italian bakers of Sironi at Markthalle Neun; The Bread Station from Maybachufer in Neukölln, The Store Kitchen with their new baker Ilan Saltzman, and last but not least Zeit für Brot.